-Course Content
+Course Overview

-- Excluded & Included equipment
+- Excluded and included equipment

 - Legal requirements